 Transparency should also be at the top of every buyer's mind, even in CTV.
 CTV is not a brand safe platform by default.
 It has all the issues, content, and apps on any other digital platform.
 For example, pornography apps are available across most CTV devices, and brands that aren't careful could be running campaigns in these locations.
-Additionally, the industry is currently built with 'BundlelDs' (an ID for an app) as the most common and granular standard for targeting and transparency, but there's effectively no standard, or even controls, on how these are utilised, and if they are accurate.

-To enable and support transparency, buyers and sellers can lean in to the following tactics:
+Additionally, the industry is currently built with 'BundleIDs' (an ID for an app) as the most common and granular standard for targeting and transparency.
+There are some standards an guidelines currently available to help with this but to enable and support transparency, buyers and sellers can also lean in to the following tactics: